js-bone21/jekyll-uno/_posts/2017-12-04-life-updates-dec-2017.md

 And then...well, that's up in the air right now...and perhaps the biggest issue determining where I'll go next is jobs.

 SOOO!
-And here's my shameless plug to you all, if anyone has contacts in the motorcycle industry (especially manufacturers in motorcycle racing), PLEASE PLESAE PLEASE get in touch with me ([FB](http://fb.me/{{ site.author.facebook_username }}) or [Twitter](http://twitter.com/{{ site.author.twitter_username }})). #notdesperate
+And here's my shameless plug to you all, if anyone has contacts in the motorcycle industry (especially manufacturers in motorcycle racing), PLEASE PLEASE PLEASE get in touch with me ([FB](http://fb.me/{{ site.author.facebook_username }}) or [Twitter](http://twitter.com/{{ site.author.twitter_username }})). #notdesperate

 ### Not Super Travel Blog

 I haven't really wanted this to be a travel blog because I think there are so many excellent sources of travel information already out there (even that I use - links below).
 That said, if there's enough of you guys demanding I write more things about how/what/where, I'm not opposed to dedicating a section of this blog to that...you'll just have to let me know in the comments (well, on [FB](http://fb.me/{{ site.author.facebook_username }}) or [Twitter](http://twitter.com/{{ site.author.twitter_username }})).

-I've written a few things for indivudlas of you before, and I maintain the things I've written mostly in google docs, but they're usually sporadic, train of thought FaceBook messages for the most part.
+I've written a few things for individuals of you before, and I maintain the things I've written mostly in google docs, but they're usually sporadic, train of thought FaceBook messages for the most part.
 Not as cohesive as thought-out or constructed articles or webpages, like most of the ones below.

 Safe travels and happy surfing!